Halloween is a 1978 USA horror by John Carpenter. Starring Donald Pleasence, Jamie Lee Curtis and Tony Moran.

 See Cutting Edge Quick Trims Halloween II on YouTube By Gavin

 UK: Passed 18 uncut with previous cuts waived for:

 Thanks to Vincenzo.
 The BBFC cuts were to the scene where Michael dunks a nurse into a boiling Jacuzzi:

-resuming on long shot of her upright body just before it falls to floor.
+long shot of her upright body just before it falls to floor.